aayushsrivastava9760/TicTacToebyAayush.github.io/README.md

 ## Whats more !!

 1. Working on a feature which would give the option to the players who gets to go first ( under development will be soon added ) .
+2. Adding proper instructions .
-2. Adding better transitions between the pages .
+3. Adding better transitions between the pages .
-3. Dark/Light mode .
+4. Dark/Light mode .
-4. Adding options to select different themes .
+5. Adding options to select different themes .
-5. Adding audio's and random messages .
+6. Adding audio's and random messages .

 ### Future scope